Quality control

 Update reference data.

 • During the review process you might find that changes to deploy-on date and deploy-off date are needed, or notice changes or additions to make to other reference data.
-If you record this on your downloaded reference data table, you can save this as a .csv and import it to replace and update what is currently in the study.
-You can also make these changes in the Deployment Manager or from the Studies page.
+You make the change in your downloaded reference data table and import this file, or make individual changes in the study following the instructions above.

 Review your changes.